Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Protection from workplace discrimination in Spain’s labor laws

 Spain is taking steps to improve gender equality in the workplace.
 As of 2021, companies with 50 or more workers must create and implement an equality plan.
 They must include a salary audit in the plan and make it publicly available.
-For companies with 50 or more employees, if one gender earns at least 25% higher than the other gender, the employer must justify that those salary differences are not based on discrimination.
+For companies with 50 or more employees, if one individual in a certain professional group or position earns at least 25% higher or lower than one of the other gender, the employer must justify that those salary differences are not based on discrimination.

 This change is important because, while Spain ranks in the top 10 on the World Economic Forum’s global gender gap index, it still has a large pay gap between men and women.
 In fact, while men working full-time earned an average of €29,400 annually, women had annual average salaries of €26,300.